 Christian Plunkett is an independent consulting arborist with 14 years of experience in the fields of arboriculture and urban forestry.
-He is a skilled diagnostician with extensive experience in the areas of Tree Health Care, Tree Risk Assessment, and Appraisal of Tree Value.
+He is a skilled diagnostician with extensive experience in the areas of Tree Health Care, Tree Risk Management, and Appraisal of Tree Value.

 Mr. Plunkett is a graduate of The Pennsylvania State University and holds a BS in Urban Forestry.
 He is a member of the International Society of Arboriculture and the American Society of Consulting Arborists.
 He has distinguished himself within his profession by earning the highly respected ISA Board Certified Master Arborist and New Jersey Certified Tree Expert credentials.